 - Chinese Lantern Festival Greeting: Happy Lantern Festival! 元宵节快乐！

-- The Chinese Lantern Festival is always fallen between the February 5 and March 7.
+- The Chinese Lantern Festival is always fallen between February 5 and March 7.

 Origin of the Chinese Lantern Festival:

 According to the general consensus, this festival has a very old history and started in the Western Han Dynasty more than 2000 years ago.
-An advocate of Buddhism Emperor Hanmingdi ordered all temples, general places, households, and general citizens to light lanterns on 15th of the first lunar calendar month.
-He ordered this after heard about monks way of respect towards Buddha.
+An advocate of Buddhism Emperor Hanmingdi ordered all temples, general places, households, and general citizens to light lanterns on the 15th of the first lunar calendar month.
+He ordered this after hearing about the monk’s way of respect towards Buddha.
 As time passed this Buddhist custom convert into a grand Lantern Festival among the Chinese people.

 How Chinese Celebrate the Lantern Festival?

 Lion And Dragon Dances: The Lion and Dragon dances are very interesting and traditional folk dances of China and are also are a very important part of the Chinese Lantern Festival.
 These dances also have a very old history.
-According to the ancient history Lion dance considered as a symbol of bravery, strength and drive away the evils.
-The both Lion and Dragon dances are the very important part of the Chinese Lantern Festival and these dances are performed at the occasion of this festival.
+According to ancient history Lion dance is considered a symbol of bravery, strength, and drive away from evils.
+Both Lion and Dragon dances are a very important part of the Chinese Lantern Festival and these dances are performed on the occasion of this festival.
 Specially trained people perform these dances in a team by wearing special dresses.
-These dances also performed in many countries where Chinese people celebrate their Chinese New Year.
+These dances are also performed in many countries where Chinese people celebrate their Chinese New Year.

 Eating Tangyuan (汤圆 Yuanxiao): Eating Tangyuan is also one of the most important parts of the Chinese Lantern Festival.
-These are basically sweet ball-shaped dumplings which consist of glutinous rice flour and have different fillings like white sugar, brown sugar, peanuts, walnuts, rose petals, sesame seeds, jujube paste or a combination of ingredients and bean paste.
+These are basically sweet ball-shaped dumplings that consist of glutinous rice flour and have different fillings like white sugar, brown sugar, peanuts, walnuts, rose petals, sesame seeds, jujube paste, or a combination of ingredients and bean paste.
 These sweet balls can be made by frying or steamed and served in rice soup which is called Tianjin.
-According to the Chinese tradition, the Chinese people believe that eating tangyuan on the Lantern Festival is a symbol of family reunion and good luck.
-Also there are 7 Lucky Chinese New Year Food Dishes prepared and eaten during the Chinese New Year Spring Festival.
+According to the Chinese tradition, the Chinese people believe that eating tangyuan at the Lantern Festival is a symbol of family reunion and good luck.
+Also, there are 7 Lucky Chinese New Year Food Dishes prepared and eaten during the Chinese New Year Spring Festival.